 Votto was selected in the second round of the 2002 MLB draft and built a Hall of Fame career in Cincinnati.
 Named MVP in 2010, Votto received votes in nine other seasons, including a runner-up finish in 2017.

-Just three players in franchise history (two of which are featured in these rankings) have a better OPS+.
+Just three players in franchise history (two of whom are featured in these rankings) have a better OPS+.
 Bench is the only player to hit more homers as a Red.

 5. Frank Robinson